noraworld/dotfiles/README.md

 $ bash setup.sh
 $ source ~/.bash_profile
 $ git refresh
+$ bundle install
 ```

 That’s all!

+## Dependencies
+This dotfiles depends on the following.

+* Bash
+* Git version 2.8 or higher
+* Ruby (version 2.5.1 or higher is recommended)
+* Homebrew

 ## Dependencies
 The following libraries are used in this dotfiles.
 These dependencies will be fixed by preparing provisioning in the future...